 Below are just a few of the museums and galleries you can visit on a trip with Audley.

 Museums & galleries

 One of the world's premier galleries, the Hermitage is a must-see for any visitor to St Petersburg.
-Home to the royal family until the revolution, the building itself is known as the Winter Palace, and was a masterpeice of the architect Rastrelli.
+Home to the royal family until the revolution, the building itself is known as the Winter Palace, and was a masterpiece of the architect Rastrelli.
 With many famous Impressionist paintings, old Dutch masters and a whole range of other periods, the Hermitage has something for everyone.

-Although not officially classed as a museum, the curators of the site hold vast exhibitions that showcase various elements of the Forbidden City's magnificent past, such as its opulent jewellery and art.
+Although not officially classed as a museum, the curators of the site hold vast exhibitions that showcase various elements of the Forbidden City's magnificent past, such as its opulent jewelry and art.
 The vast site itself is filled with treasures and intricately detailed architecture.